MartilloInventor/sort-c/README.md

 This sorting program uses an indirected array to sort a [sparse list of ordered pairs <x,y>](http://btechsmartclass.com/DS/U1_T14.html) of integers by distance squared (the metric).
+I am using sparse list to mean that the ordered pairs are not very close together.

 I assumed 32 bit unsigned integers and thus the largest metric value is 4,294,967,295.
 It would take very little effort to make this program support a metric whose largest value is